toggins/Klawiatura/README.md

 The main kicker of this project.
 Networking is purely peer-to-peer.
 You can host and find lobbies through the public NutPunch server.
 Lobbies can hold up to 4 players.
 For custom servers, host a [NutPuncher](https://github.com/Schwungus/nutpunch) server and connect to it using `-ip`.

+When using the public NutPuncher, you can also invite players to your lobby through Discord. **(This only works in 64-bit builds)**

 ## Launch options

 You can adjust Klawiatura with these launch options: